MASLAB/TAMProxy-pyHost/README.md

 Dependencies
 ------------

-- Python 2.7.x or PyPy 4.x.x
+- Python 3.8.x
-- PySerial 3.0 (2.x won't work, they changed some names)
+- PySerial 3.x (2.x won't work, they changed some names)
 - NumPy (Use the PyPy version if you're using PyPy)
 - PyYAML (for configuration)